 Poetry and Science Fusion

-Dr Askey, English Teacher, Mr Champion, Head of Physics, Dr Tim Lesworth, Director of the Star Centre
+Dr Askey, English Teacher and Dr Tim Lesworth, Director of the Star Centre

 Some ‘dyed in the wool’ scientists and literary researchers might balk at the idea of merging the concepts of their disciplines.
 However, I would contend that the time is ripe to help convert the nervous who are persuaded that ‘never the twain shall meet’.